 If you are thinking about installing artificial grass, you might be wondering what to put under artificial grass for drainage.
 Good drainage is one of the most important parts of a strong, long-lasting artificial lawn.
-When water drains well, it keeps your yard clean, dry, and safe.
+When water drains well, it keeps your yard cleaner, drier, and easier to maintain.
 When it does not, puddles, bad smells, and even mold can form under your turf.

-In this guide, you will learn what materials to use under artificial turf, how to build the right base layer, and how to make sure water drains easily through your new lawn.
+In this guide, you will learn what materials to use under artificial turf, how to build the right artificial grass base, and how to make sure water drains through your new lawn.
+The strongest setup is usually a compacted sub-base, a drainage layer, and turf installed over materials that let water move instead of pooling.

 Why Drainage Matters for Artificial Grass